CenturyLinkCloud/PublicKB/Marketplace/Providers/CenturyLink Marketplace Provider Program Guide.md

 2) Review and acceptance of the CenturyLink Marketplace Agreement(MPA), which is available [here](https://www.ctl.io/legal/marketplace/), within the Provider Portal.
 MPA Legal guidance can be found [here](marketplace-provider-agreement-guidance.md).
 While the Marketplace team is available to discuss the MPA with potential providers to provide clarification on any aspects of the agreement, we will not accept red lines or amendments to the MPA.
-The Marketplace was built as a pre-approved commercialization contract vehicle, it is meant to provide low-friction on-boarding of providers and fast procurement time for sales and customers.
+The Marketplace was built as a pre-approved commercialization contract vehicle, it is meant to provide low-friction onboarding of providers and fast procurement time for sales and customers.
 The process of involving both the provider and CenturyLink legal teams to review, edit, approve, and execute red lines to the MPA adds friction to the process and breaks the scalability of the intended model.

 ### Certification